 Chelan County PUD works with three universities and one community college.
 They appreciate having access to intelligent, enthusiastic students who are eager to learn and contribute.
 Students work with Chelan as interns for their senior projects when they are interested in learning about the hydropower industry.
 This relationship allows Chelan to show them what they do and what the students' degrees will enable them to do in the hydropower industry, whether as engineers, data scientists, biologists, or communications specialists.
 Additionally, having a relationship with these local schools helps them promote the hydropower industry to the next generation of promising talent!
 The relationship began as a networking opportunity.
 Ruth Erwert, the HR Manager, met one of the professors they work with now at a STEM conference where they discussed opportunities to work together, and it came to fruition.
 In another instance, her alma mater contacted her after learning that she worked at Chelan County PUD.
 The community college is local and developing an engineering program where Chelan can find the right year-round intern talent, which proved to be a good reason to connect.
 This relationship is a win/win as the universities have potential jobs to send graduating students out into the world to pursue.
 Chelan recommends that the university invite local businesses into the classroom or bring the students in to tour their facilities.
 Build relationships.
 Many schools require a capstone or senior project in their technical majors.
 Local utilities could sponsor those students with their projects.

-Black and Veatch have a partnership with a local "Summer Academy" - which typically meets in person during the summer; however, due to COVID19, they were forced to cancel the Academy.
-Despite this unexpected change, it ultimately led to a deeper partnership.
-They began sending job/internship postings to the summer academy in the absence of the summer program.
-The teachers promoted the opportunities to students interested in engineering primarily.
-From there, Black & Veatch began a "day in the life of engineers" experience for students.
-While the students do not receive course credit, they receive education in hydropower and tangible real working experience.
-This program includes six mentors to help the two students undergoing this "new" program.
-The students began the program by sharing their interests, which assisted in directing their experience.
-The students were assigned a challenge question.
-The students used tools provided software and calculations to determine a solution.
-Following the challenge is a capstone project, typically consisting of a turbine or generator.
-The students present their "DIY" turbine or generator presentation to the powers that be.
-With this being a new program, if it proves to be successful, it will continue.
-In addition to this new program, Black & Veatch invest effort, time, and resources into their paid internships.
+In addition to this new program, Black & Veatch invest effort, time, and resources into their paid summer internships.
 They have a team that puts a lot of effort into producing content to acclimatize the interns to their corporate culture and prepare them for the summer.
 The interns are put into groups of five or six mini cohorts to network and grow together.
 Allowing them to support one another introduces camaraderie and keeps them on track with their peers.
 The interns participate in one on one meetings, mini-projects, and presentations, which provide the students with a real "hands-on" taste of what the organization is like and whether they will be a good fit.
 The internship program is successful because of the effort Black & Veatch put into it.
-They recruit hard, participate in career fairs at target schools, and most interns get a job offer, and most of them accept them.
+There is an extensive recruiting process, at fairs and through schools, and the interviews tend to involve teams of engineers; the same level of rigor as would be invested into hiring permanent full-time employees.
 Those interns are then well-positioned to launch into the first year of their Black & Veatch career.
 Additionally, they know Black and Veatch, and Black & Veatch knows them, so they skip over having to use the first few months of employment to determine if they will be a good fit.

 Interview with Andrew Wodoslawsky, PE., M.Eng., MBA